A BLUE WATER CRUISING YACHTS

 Robert B Harris Naval Architect and Designer

-Synonymous with the VANCOUVER range of yachts Robert B Harris is a Canadian naval architect based in Vancouver BC.
-He is now retired but in 1972 he produced the design for the Vancouver 27 having been commissioned to design a yacht for a couple to sail from Seattle to New Zealand.
-He is well know for his multihull designs but the Vancouver design brought his name to much acclaim in the yachting fraternity.
+Synonymous with the VANCOUVER range of yachts the late Robert B Harris was a Canadian naval architect based in Vancouver BC In 1972 he produced the design for the Vancouver 27 having been commissioned to design a yacht for a couple to sail from Seattle to New Zealand.
+He was well know for his multihull designs but the Vancouver design brought his name to much acclaim in the yachting fraternity.
 MORE

 The success of the Vancouver range of yachts is legendary and the design is respected the world over with yachts ranging from 25 feet to 50 plus feet all from the board of Robert B Harris.